Self-sufficiency. What other term in the homesteading sphere carries such a weight of history, responsibility, and hope?

 Of course, no discussion on self-sufficiency is complete without the million-dollar question: how big a garden do you need to be self-sufficient?
 The truth is, there’s no viable answer to that question.
 Gardening styles vary in harvest-per-square-foot, every plant offers different nutrients, and the crops you can grow in your specific climate are as varied as the gardeners growing them.

 It’s more important to focus on your skills as a gardener and preserver.
 A garden is only a step to self-sufficiency as far as you can maintain and re-grow it the next year, and preserve the harvest in enough quantity to get you through until the next season.

 My advice is this — and it’s the advice I’m following myself.
 As I figure out how much garden space is needed to feed my own family, I focus on a few specific, key crops: tomatoes, leafy greens, squash, onions, and beans (or whatever is key to you) that your family eats the most.
 Find out how much you need in a year.
-Next spring, we’re going to be keeping a year-long record of how much we eat through the seasons to give ourselves an estimate for future planning.

 Related Post: Garden Planners

 Then, find out how to grow that amount in however much garden it requires … and you have your personal answer.
 Don’t worry if you don’t harvest enough this year.
 Work on getting more in consecutive years until you reach that goal.
 Does that sound like a huge project?
 It’s because it is!
 But don’t be intimidated.
 This step is a huge, exciting challenge, and it’s worth the attempt.

 Also, to expand your gardening potential, I recommend planting successive crops to get the most from your harvest.
 Start as early as possible with cold-tolerant plants, like kale, spinach, and peas.
 As the ground heats up, interplant with the tomatoes, peppers, and other heat-loving plants that will replace them as they wither.